All Products

 Name

-The name of the Spark Thrift Server.
+The name of the new Spark Thrift Server.

-The name must be 1 to 64 characters in length and can contain only letters, digits, hyphens (-), underscores (_), and spaces.
+The name must be 1 to 64 characters in length and can contain letters, digits, hyphens (-), underscores (_), and spaces.

-Resource Queue
+Deployment Queue

 Engine Version